chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 Prerequisites
 =====================================================
-Before installing the Chef server software, perform the following steps:
+Before installing the Chef Server software, perform the following steps:

 #.
 Use an Amazon Virtual Private Cloud (VPC).
 Amazon EC2-Classic is not supported.
 #.
 Create appropriate security groups to contain the backend instances.
-The only requirement for the Chef server is that ICMP is permitted between the two backend instances; Keepalived requires it for communication and heartbeat.
+The only requirement for the Chef Server is that ICMP is permitted between the two backend instances; Keepalived requires it for communication and heartbeat.
 #.
-Launch two servers, one for the primary backend Chef server and the other for the secondary backend Chef server.
+Launch two servers, one for the primary backend Chef Server and the other for the secondary backend Chef Server.
 Use the same Amazon Machine Images (AMI) so that both backend servers have identical platform and versions.
 The servers must be in the same availability zones.
 #.
 Create an Amazon Elastic Block Store (EBS) volume to store the Chef server's data.
 It is recommended that you use an EBS Provisioned IOPS volume type, with the maximum IOPS ratio for the size of volume.
 #.
 Choose an IP address for the backend virtual IP (VIP).
-It must reside in the same network segment as the backend instances and must be `assignable as a secondary private IP address <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html>`__ to the primary backend Chef server.
+It must reside in the same network segment as the backend instances and must be `assignable as a secondary private IP address <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html>`__ to the primary backend Chef Server.
 The IP address is specified in the chef-server.rb file.
 During installation, the high-availability plugin will automatically assign the VIP to the elastic network interface (ENI) for the primary instance.
 #.
 Create an Identity and Access Management (IAM) user with at least the permissions documented in the reference section.
 Record this user's access and secret keys; these will be used in the chef-server.rb configuration file.
 #.
 Enable sticky sessions on the load balancer.
 Configure all instances of the Chef management console to point to one Redis load balancer instance.

 Primary Backend
 =====================================================
-Use the following steps to set up the primary backend Chef server:
+Use the following steps to set up the primary backend Chef Server:

 #.
 Create an Amazon Elastic Block Store (EBS) volume and attach it to the primary backend.
 #.
 Download https://downloads.chef.io/chef-server/.
 You will also need the chef-ha package; however, that can no longer be downloaded from https://downloads.chef.io.